J1eva/Vision-app/Vision/README.md

-# VISION - A VOICE ASSISTANT
+# Blind-Assist Application - A VOICE ASSISTANT

 This android app made using kotlin is for visually impaired people.